lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

 As it can be seen above, the `loadStaticEntities` just record the commands for entities that have no animated models.
-For animated models ,the work is don in the `loadAnimEntities` method.
+For animated models, the work is don in the `loadAnimEntities` method.
 ```java
 public class GlobalBuffers {
     ...